mpaskevi/phd/Proposals/CSSHE2019.md

 Indigenous education is understood from the perspective of the 5R's of Indigenous education: respect, reciprocity, relevance, responsibility, and relationships as described in Tessaro, et al. (2018).

-#### Respect.

-It is critical for Indigenous learning environments to be respectful of Indigenous values, specifically the lack of hierarchy in Indigenous cultures where every person is equal to every other person.
-This can clearly be a problem as modern Canadian universities are very hierarchical and bureaucratic, leading Indigenous learners feeling alienated.

-#### Reciprocity.

-For decades, Indigenous communities have been the objects of Western greed, research, and experimentation with researchers seeking only to answer an academic question.
-This extractive exploitation of Indigenous knowledge is deeply problematic.
-It is essential for both research and reconciliatory educational programs to be mutually beneficial with the community receiving tangible and durable benefits.

-#### Relevance.

-Indigenous learning environments must be relevant to the learners, meaning that the learning experiences must go beyond studying texts.
-There must be allowance for learners to engage with their own community needs and also to experience a sense of a learning community within the course.

-#### Responsibility.

-With the deeply interrelated nature of Indigenous communities, it is important for there to be a clear sense of responsibility for each individual to uphold the cultural norms of the community.
-This includes responsibilities within the course, but also responsibilities to the community and family.

-#### Relationships.

-Relationships are the foundation of Indigenous education.
-The other 4 R's depend on the existence and maintenance of healthy relationships within the course and also external to the course.

 - Relevant literature;
 - Research design;